tldr-pages/tldr/pages/linux/nextflow.md

 # nextflow

-> Tool for running computational pipelines. https://www.nextflow.io/
+> Tool for running computational pipelines <https://www.nextflow.io>.
 > Mostly used for bioinformatics research workflows.

 - Run a pipeline, use cached results from previous runs: